Elliott Bay Marine VHF Monitor

 Radio capture:

-- A Bingfu VHF/UHF antenna kit and RTL-SDR Blog V4 receivers feed the Raspberry Pi.
+- A Bingfu VHF/UHF antenna kit, an RTL-SDR Blog V4 receiver, and a dAISy-catcher receiver feed the Raspberry Pi.

 - RTLSDR-Airband monitors a 12-channel marine VHF profile: 05A, 06, 09, 13, 14, 16, 22A, 67, 68, 69, 71, and 72.